 Chyawanprash is Ayurveda's primary formula for boosting immunity and supporting year round health.
 Ayurveda classifies certain herbs as rasayana or rejuvenating because they promote vitality, increase resilience, improve complexion and help keep body and mind feeling young.

-Chywanaprash is the ultimate rasayana tonic containing a combination of 28 of Ayurveda's foremost herbs, including amla or Indian gooseberry, one of the richest sources of natural vitamin C. High in antioxidants, the herbs have been specially chosen to harmonise all the systems in the body making the formula beneficial for all doshas or body types.
+Chyawanprash is a great rasayana tonic containing a combination of 28 of Ayurveda's foremost herbs, including amla or Indian gooseberry, one of the richest sources of natural vitamin C. High in antioxidants, the herbs have been specially chosen to harmonise all the systems in the body making the formula beneficial for all doshas or body types.

-Chywanprash has been used for centuries to help families stay healthy year round.
-Chywanaprash provides excellent nourishment helping to support good digestion.
+Chyawanprash has been used for centuries to help families stay healthy year round.
+Chyawanprash provides excellent nourishment helping to support good digestion.
 It is traditionally used for helping ward off coughs and colds and is great for kids too.

 Twice daily intake of 1-2 teaspoons of this tasty sweet, tangy jam is an excellent and enjoyable way to good health and vitality.
 Simply eat straight from the spoon, add to your favourite herbal tea or mix with warm almond or rice milk to make a deliciously tasty drink.
 You can even spread it on your toast!